 “We live in a time when the greatest form of courage is to act as if our lives made a difference.”
 William Sullivan

-Tuesday September 22 at 9:31 AM EDT is the Autumn Equinox which marks the time when all the inhabitants of our small planet experience an equal amount of day and night.
-The Equinox also marks the time of the Sun’s ingress into Libra – the sign of equilibrium and duality.
+The Equinox, September 22, marks the time when all the inhabitants of our small planet experience an equal amount of day and night.
+The Equinox also marks the time of the Sun’s ingress into Libra – the sign of equilibrium and diplomacy.

 The time around the Equinox bodes well for looking back at events of the last season and charting your course for the upcoming one.

-Following soon after the Equinox comes the Feast of Michelmas – an ancient Celtic festival – which celebrates one of the quarter days of the year.
+With the Equinox comes the Feast of Michaelmas – an ancient Celtic festival – which celebrates one of the quarter days of the year.
 These festivals in general are meant to bring us more closely in touch with the magic of the seasons, the rhythms of the earth and the earth’s connection to the cosmos.